-Upon posting the above message on Facebook, we received many comments, support, and acknowledgments for and on behalf of these standout women.
+Upon posting a tribute to them on Facebook, I received many comments of support and acknowledgments for and on behalf of these standout women.
 Here are two comments that touched me the most.

 Aina Davis writes: